PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 412 COMMUNITY PLANNING AGENCIES AND ISSUES

 Prerequisite: PLN 315 and GEG 199 or CIS 101 or competence in computing.
 The role of the professional planner in a range of government and private agencies; introduction to the tools needed by the professional planner; discussion of planning techniques and issues.
 Emphasis on professional ethics and the function of staff in a variety of planning agencies.
-Offered fall only.
+Offered occasionally.

 PLN 415 SEMINAR IN PLANNING